thinkful-ei-gecko/ej-alex-petful-api/README.md

 - DELETE /cat
   Deletes the first cat in the list.
 - GET /cat/:id
-  Retrieve a cat by it's id.
+  Retrieve a cat by its id.

 ## Pets